Eisenstein cocycles for GL(n) and values of L-functions in imaginary quadratic extensions: Abstract

 \section{Abstract}

-In this paper we generalize R. Sczech's Eisenstein cocycle for $GL(n)$ over totally real extensions of $\Q$ to extensions of an imaginary quadratic field.
-Using this, we parametrize values of certain Hecke $L$-functions considered by P. Colmez, giving a cohomological interpretation of his algebraicity result on special values of the $L$-functions.
+We generalize Sczech's Eisenstein cocycle for $GL(n)$ over totally real extensions of $\Q$ to finite extensions of imaginary quadratic fields.
+By evaluating the cocycle on certain cycles, we parametrize complex values of Hecke $L$-functions previously considered by Colmez, giving a cohomological interpretation of his algebraicity result on special values of the $L$-functions.